qd-qd/sdk-tutorials/onboarding/chapter-2/1-section-1.md

 ## Ledgers - A historical context

-The idea of the **append-only ledger** has been known and embraced for centuries.
+The idea of the **ledger** has been known and embraced for centuries.
 A ledger is a chronological record of activity, like a book with vertical columns of transactions, the oldest at the top of the page and newer ones underneath it.
 It is a simple, logical, and reliable methodology, but in the ages before digital technology, it had a few obvious weaknesses.

 Physical records are prone to decay and destruction, not to mention theft or just revision by unscrupulous actors.
 Fire, flood, and the passage of time can wipe out a history completely while erasing lines or tearing out pages could be as effective a crime as robbing a bank.
 They are also hard work to duplicate: pre-computers, backing up records meant filing cabinets full of hard copies, taking up costly storage space.
 Worse, before the 20th century, even a single backup of a record book would be a luxury, as it required someone copying the original ledger by hand - with the constant possibility of making errors in the process.